ToriK17/toknsmith-cli/README.md

 Every team I’ve worked on has treated token rotation like it’s jury duty.
 It's never fun, it's never fast.

-So I built `toknsmith` — a CLI-first tool that helps you manage sensitive tokens *securely*, *reliably*, and *without hating your life*.
+So I built `toknsmith`, a CLI-first tool that helps you manage sensitive tokens *securely*, *reliably*, and *without hating your life*.

 ## ✅ What It Does (Today)